statox/NWotD/README.md

 $ npm install
 ```

-Then you can setup the application to run every time you start your session:
+Then you can setup the application to run every time you start your session and once every day.
+The script will need sudo rights to execute properly as it creates a file in `/etc/cron.daily`.

 ```bash
 $ cd ~/.bin/NWotD